 We are currently working on the following areas:

-This is approached through developing the wealth of knowledge and experience that exists within the wider Primary Care Staff teams, to help ensure patients are able to receive the right care, from the right person at the right time.
+Using the wealth of knowledge and experience that exists within the wider Primary Care Staff teams and reception teams, we are ensuring patients receive the right care from the right person at the right time.

-A task and finish group was established that brought in representatives from our member practices across County Durham alongside patient representatives to help lead and steer this project.
+To help lead and steer this project, a DDES project team was set up with representatives from GP practices across County Durham.
 These members helped to drive the development of the programme forward as well as identify the training providers who would deliver the practical as well as ‘soft’ skills needed.

-Conversations were undertaken with administrative staff through Collaborative Time Out Events to ensure their queries and concerns could be recorded and addressed throughout the development.
+Conversations were held with administrative staff through Collaborative group sessions to ensure their queries and concerns could be recorded and addressed throughout their development.
 Regular updates were also taken to the Council of Members for both CCGs in County Durham.
-Presentations about Care Navigation were provided to all of the CCG Patient Reference Groups (PRG) and the Area Action Partnerships that exist across the County.
+Presentations about Care Navigation were provided to all of the CCG Patient Reference Groups (PRG) and the Area Action Partnerships.

-The information and comments received through these conversations helped to inform and shape the production of a Frequently Asked Question (FAQ) and briefing document to go alongside the wider public roll out of the programme.
-Our Patient Representatives have also met with us separately to strengthen this FAQ document and to also discuss what the name ‘Care Navigator’ means to them.
+The information and comments received through this process helped to inform and shape the production of a Frequently Asked Questions (FAQs) and briefing document to go complement the wider public roll-out of the programme.
+Our Patient Representatives have also met with us separately to strengthen this FAQ document and to also discuss what ‘Care Navigation’ means to them.

-Bringing together staff from primary care staff (clinical and non-clinical), wider stakeholders and partners (CAB, Pharmacy, Public Health and many others) and our PRG’s we held two workshops.
-These enabled all partners to help identify and develop the priority pathways to be included in year one of the programme and how they can effectively be implemented locally.
-Further engagement work will be undertaken with stakeholders to develop future years of the project.
+Bringing together staff from primary care (clinical and non-clinical), associated organisations and partners (Citizens Advice Bureau (CAB), Pharmacy, Public Health and many others) and our PRGs we held two workshops.
+These partners helped identify and develop the priority areas to be included in the first year and how they could be effectively be implemented locally.
+Further engagement work will now be undertaken for future developments.